top of page

 Due to the shift in months for validations because of COVID, it may happen that your Cattle Health Declaration and Vet Prescriptions get signed past the 12-month expiry that they have.
 Try to remember to have these signed on the 12 month rotation if possible, even though you won’t be due for a validation.
 We were hoping that validators would be forgiving of this but a few veterinarians have reported some complaints from FSRs, so it’s better to be safe than sorry!

-Proaction Traceability – The Update You've All Been Waiting For!
+ProAction Traceability – The Update You've All Been Waiting For!

 DairyTrace, the new national cattle traceability system for dairy, was launched on Oct.
 5, 2020.
 Aligned with ProAction requirements, the DairyTrace program will be run by Lactanet Canada, as the responsible administrator for dairy cattle traceability.
 General information about the system will be sent to producers in the form of a welcome kit via the October issue of Milk Producer magazine.
 In the coming weeks, producers with existing CCIA accounts will receive communication directly from DairyTrace regarding their new account activation.
 Producers wishing to transfer their historical traceability data from CCIA to DairyTrace will be asked to provide permissions to do so.